Farrah Abraham’s New Picture Has Twitter Convinced She Could Be Getting Engaged

 Beach birthday dinner for the one and only @F1abraham! #Jamaica #birthday 🇯🇲🎈🎂⛵️🎉🌴 pic.twitter.com/hRVsQWy47M— Simon (@SimonSaran) June 1, 2017

-Saran shared the snap with the caption: “Beach birthday dinner for the one and only [Farah Abraham]!”
+Saran shared the snap with the caption: “Beach birthday dinner for the one and only @F1abraham! #Jamaica #birthday.”

 Videos by PopCulture.com

-MORE: ‘Teen Mom OG’ Star Farrah Abraham Buys Engagement Ring for Herself

-The picture shows Abraham and Saran standing on the beach after sunset.
+The picture shows Farrah and Simon standing on the beach after sunset.
 The mother of one was wearing a revealing white top with fringed detailing and a pair of floral-patterned shorts.
 Saran was looking dapper in a black button down shirt and linen pants.

+Up Next: Farrah Abraham Snags New Man During ‘Teen Mom OG: The After Show’

-While it’s probable that Abraham and Saran were simply enjoying a romantic evening at the tropical destination, some Twitter users believed they might have been celebrating an exceptionally special evening that ended in an engagement.
+While it’s probable that Farrah and Simon were simply enjoying a romantic evening at the tropical destination, some Twitter users believed they might have been celebrating an exceptionally special evening that ended in an engagement.
 One Twitter user even thought they spotted a ring box in Saran’s pocket.

 I spy a ring box in your pocket????— Kim (@kmb_91) June 1, 2017